~ an essay on the anime film Perfect Blue (1997). Perfect Blue – or – We Made A Wretched World Where Beautiful Women Want To Kill Us.

 Consumers in this environ, as citizens and social creatures, feel individually compelled to construct their identity around what they buy, which idols they worship, which of their fleeting obsessions they can most quickly satisfy with money or online conversation or other self-blinding consumptions.
 Altogether, their decisions make up markets.

 Markets, filled with consumer archetypes and economic agents in this age of mass media, are collectively beholden to the existence of the stimuli provided by the managers and cultivators of content in need of constant production.
 Markets need money flow, the loop of supply and demand borne of the population’s most ardent desires.

 Producers are thus wholly incentivized by what they can consistently offer up to those hungry, buying masses to opiate their interior absences in the form of entertainment without end, which serves the purpose of distracting the population from that inner void that cannot be filled with anything except for genuine love from other human beings, which may be nowhere in sight, nowhere within our continuously individualized, atomized future being summoned in the middle of all this pressure…

-This pressure, which is the prime mover of it all — the alpha and the omega — is sourced from the faceless, inhuman presence of capital, from out of its inherent, atavistic, merciless desire to grow, and grow forever.
-Capital, in this way, as the core force behind the industry of young men and women like Mima, turns everything into a means to it—the only real end.
+This pressure, which is the prime mover of it all — the alpha and the omega — is sourced from the faceless, inhuman presence of capital’s yearning for infinite growth and the need to make a market out of people to try and satiate it.
+From out of society’s inherent, atavistic, merciless desire to grow our “superstars” into money-making brands, we create monsters.
+In the culture and backstage, predators prowl.
+Capital markets and bottom lines, in this way, as the core force behind the industry of young men and women like Mima, the idol, turns everything into a means to it—the only real end.
+Money, growth, profit.